sunaku/binman/README.markdown

 You now have a `rake binman` task that pre-builds UNIX manual page files for your `bin/` scripts into a `man/` directory so that your end-users do not need [md2man] installed in order to view the manual pages you've embedded therein!
+There are also sub-tasks to build manual pages individually as [roff] or HTML.

 If you're using Bundler, this task also hooks into its gem packaging tasks and ensures that your UNIX manual pages are pre-built and packaged into your gem: